gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/overview.md

 Versioning Engine monorepo.
 Git repositories perform best when the repository is at most 1 GB in size, whereas a Helix Versioning Engine can store petabytes of data.

-You can create multiple Git repositories from overlapping sets of files stored in a Helix Versioning Engine.
-Commits from one Git repo are recreated in other repositories that share those files.
-Continuous integration systems can run directly against the Helix Versioning Engine to catch dependencies across Git repositories, while allowing developers to work with smaller, high-performing repositories.